Quincy-Fer/food-order-app/README.md

 The app allowed me to familiarize myself more with: \

-1. REST API's and https request
+1. REST API's and http requests
 2. Context API to create a global store: allowing CART interactions and Modal forms.
 3. Custom Hooks
 4. Hooks such as useContext, useCallBack, useActionState, useEffect etc.